 - Derivatives strategies also improve market efficiency for underlying assets.
 Investors exploit price discrepancies by selling the expensive asset and buying the cheaper one until prices reach equilibrium.
 In this context, derivatives strategies create market efficiency.

 - Another great advantage is that derivatives strategies also lower market transaction costs.
 Derivatives function as position insurance, but attractive proposition depends on reasonable premiums (investment costs) associated with them.
 They can protect against significant business exposure regarding the movement in asset price, interest or exchange rate, or creditor default.

 - Derivatives contribute to the flow of capital or raise credit availability in the economy.
 They also enable businesses to manage effective exposure to external influences on business over which there is no control.

 Risks: The Darker Side of Derivatives

 Both systemic and operational risks impact derivatives contracts.
-Operational risks result from lack of control systems or human errors while systemic risk describes risk to the derivatives financial system on account of default of a major player in the derivatives market.
+Operational risks result from a lack of control systems or human errors.
+Systemic risk pertains to the risk faced by the derivatives financial system due to a default by a significant player in the derivatives market.
 Default in corner A of the world can have massive implications for the entire globe, another risky offshoot of the derivatives market.
-Credit default swaps are opaque and complex making it difficult for people to understand risk in the complete sense of the term.
+Credit default swaps are opaque and complex, making it difficult for people to understand risk in the complete sense of the term.